vhenrixon/Flir-Flea3-Calibration/README.md

 NOTE: This calibration script has only been tested on a Ubuntu system.

-After installing the SDK, clone this repository and follow the build instructions.
+After installing the SDK, clone this repository, and follow the build instructions.

 ## Building